 "I want to be a journalist because of the influence journalists can make through their promotion of the truth.
 I am especially interested in politics and news writing."

 María Luisa Paúl | María Luisa is a double major in political science and economics from Caracas, Venezuela.
 She has held two summer reporting internships at The Miami Herald and El Nuevo Herald.
 On campus, she is a news writer for The Observer.
 As a scholastic journalist, she co-founded Jefferson Today, her high school's newspaper, and served as the editor-in-chief of the politics section.
 She is fluent in Spanish and Portuguese; she also speaks French.

 "Because of my Venezuelan background, I have always admired the journalists who fearlessly stand up for the truth.
 Like them, I hope to someday give a voice to the voiceless and shed light to the issues that afflict our world as a foreign correspondent."

-"I am interested in either being a beat reporter for a newspaper or working in audio journalism, most specifically podcasts."
+"I am interested in pursuing a career in news journalism, either through a traditional newspaper setting or in audio journalism, such as podcasts."

 "Although I have a vast range of interests from reviewing television to political print journalism, my core life goal has been to be an investigative journalist who gives a voice to the overlooked."